claysawyer/pf-react/README.md

 <details>
   <summary>Table component: by incorporating these React hooks, technologies, and concepts, the component achieves dynamic behavior, manages state, adds event listeners, handles outside click events, and styles the dropdown using Tailwind CSS classes.</summary>

-- React: The components are written using React, a JavaScript library for building user interfaces.
+- **React**: The components are written using React, a JavaScript library for building user interfaces.
-- JSX: The components utilize JSX syntax, which allows mixing HTML-like code within JavaScript.
+- **JSX**: The components utilize JSX syntax, which allows mixing HTML-like code within JavaScript.
-- Functional Components: The components are written as functional components using the function syntax.
+- **Functional Components**: The components are written as functional components using the function syntax.
-- Props: The components receive data and configurations through props.
+- **Props**: The components receive data and configurations through props.
-- Fragment: The `Fragment` component from React is imported and used to wrap multiple elements without adding an extra DOM element.
+- **Fragment**: The `Fragment` component from React is imported and used to wrap multiple elements without adding an extra DOM element.
-- Array.map(): The `map` method is used to iterate over arrays and transform data into JSX elements.
+- **Array.map()**: The `map` method is used to iterate over arrays and transform data into JSX elements.
-- CSS: The components apply CSS classes to style the table and its elements.
+- **CSS**: The components apply CSS classes to style the table and its elements.
-- Component Composition: The components are composed together to create the final `Table` component.
+- _Component Composition_: The components are composed together to create the final `Table` component.
-- Key Prop: Each rendered element in an iteration is assigned a unique `key` prop to help React efficiently update the component.
+- _Key Prop_: Each rendered element in an iteration is assigned a unique `key` prop to help React efficiently update the component.
-- Table Structure: The `table`, `thead`, `tbody`, `tr`, `th`, and `td` elements are used to structure and display the table.
+- _Table Structure_: The `table`, `thead`, `tbody`, `tr`, `th`, and `td` elements are used to structure and display the table.
-- Conditional Rendering: The `renderedHeaders` array checks if a `header` function is provided for each column and renders it accordingly.
+- _Conditional Rendering_: The `renderedHeaders` array checks if a `header` function is provided for each column and renders it accordingly.
-- Dynamic Rendering: The `config` array is used to dynamically render the table headers and cells based on the configuration provided.
+- _Dynamic Rendering_: The `config` array is used to dynamically render the table headers and cells based on the configuration provided.
-- className: The `className` prop is used to apply CSS classes to elements.
+- _className_: The `className` prop is used to apply CSS classes to elements.
-- keyFn: The `keyFn` function is passed as a prop to generate unique keys for each row of data.
+- _keyFn_: The `keyFn` function is passed as a prop to generate unique keys for each row of data.

   </details>